Financial planning tools and services to put you on the path to the future you want

 You should also know about all of the advisor’s certifications.
 There is a virtual alphabet soup of different types of financial advisors (CFP, ChFC, RFP, CSA, RICP and more… ) A Certified Financial Planner (CFP) is widely accepted as the gold standard, with additional designations being a bonus.

 Multiple studies show that people feel better about their finances and are more successful when working with an advisor.
-Recent data from Northwest Mutual show that those who work with advisors report substantially greater financial security, confidence and clarity than those who go it alone:
+Data from Northwestern Mutual show that those who work with advisors report substantially greater financial security, confidence and clarity than those who go it alone:

 The differences are not incredibly dramatic (except for being prepared to handle market ups and downs), but real.